Article provided by Frank Rubino

 Common Types of Scams

 Over 45 million Americans depend on the Medicare system to receive the medical treatment they need.
-The costs of fraud affect the entire health care system and drive up the costs for everyone, not just those who are covered by Medicare.
+The costs of fraud affect the entire Medicare system and drive up the costs for everyone, not just those who are covered by Medicare.

 Most errors in Medicare payments occur as the result of clerical mistakes and are not the result of providers or physicians attempting to game the system.
 Unfortunately, according to HHS, the few providers and doctors that engage in Medicare fraud costs taxpayers tens of billions of dollars every year.

-The most common type of scam involves health care providers intentionally billing Medicare or another insurance company for services that were never performed or that are different from the services actually provided.
+The most common type of scam involves Medicare providers intentionally billing Medicare or another insurance company for services that were never performed or that are different from the services actually provided.
 Other types of Medicare fraud include:

 - Charging co-payments for preventive services covered by Medicare.